 UNG applies certain conventions in determining and allocating items for tax purposes in order to reduce the complexity and costs of administration.
-USCF believes that application of these conventions is consistent with the intent of the partnership provisions of the Code and the applicable Treasury Regulations, and that the resulting allocations should have substantial economic effect or otherwise should be respected as being in accordance with shareholders' interests in UNG for U.S. federal income tax purposes.
-The Code and existing Treasury Regulations do not expressly permit adoption of these conventions, although the monthly allocation convention described above is consistent with methods permitted under the applicable Treasury Regulations, as well as the legislative history for the provisions that require allocations to appropriately reflect changes in ownership interests.
-It is possible that the IRS could successfully challenge UNG's allocation conventions on the ground that they do not satisfy the technical requirements of the Code or Treasury Regulations, requiring a shareholder to report a greater or lesser share of items of income, gain, loss, deduction, or credit than if our conventions were respected.
-USCF is authorized to revise our allocation method to conform to the requirements of future U.S. Treasury Regulations.
+USCF believes that application of these conventions is consistent with the intent of the partnership provisions of the Code and the applicable U.S. Treasury Regulations, and that the resulting allocations should have substantial economic effect or otherwise should be respected as being in accordance with shareholders' interests in UNG for U.S. federal income tax purposes.
+The Code and existing U.S. Treasury Regulations do not expressly permit adoption of these conventions, although the monthly allocation convention described above is consistent with methods permitted under the applicable U.S. Treasury Regulations, as well as the legislative history for the provisions that require allocations to appropriately reflect changes in ownership interests.
+It is possible that the IRS could successfully challenge UNG's allocation conventions on the ground that they do not satisfy the technical requirements of the Code or U.S. Treasury Regulations, requiring a shareholder to report a greater or lesser share of items of income, gain, loss, deduction, or credit than if UNG's conventions were respected.
+USCF is authorized to revise UNG's allocation method to conform to the requirements of future U.S. Treasury Regulations.

 The assumptions and conventions used in making tax allocations may cause a shareholder to be allocated more or less income or loss for U.S. federal income tax purposes than its proportionate share of the economic income or loss realized by UNG during the period it held its shares.
 This "mismatch" between taxable and economic income or loss in some cases may be temporary, reversing itself in a later period when the shares are sold, but could be permanent.
+For example, a shareholder could be allocated income accruing before it purchased its shares, resulting in an increase in the adjusted tax basis of the shares (see "Tax Basis of Shares", below).
+On a subsequent disposition of the shares, the additional amount of tax basis might produce a capital loss the deduction of which may be limited (see "Limitations on Deductibility of Losses and Certain Expenses", below).

 Section 754 Election.
 UNG has made the election permitted by section 754 of the Code, which election is irrevocable without the consent of the IRS.
-The effect of this election is that, in connection with secondary market sales, UNG adjusts the purchaser's proportionate share of the adjusted tax basis of its assets to fair market value, as reflected in the price paid for the shares, as if the purchaser had directly acquired an interest in our assets.
+The effect of this election is that, in connection with a secondary market sale, UNG adjusts the purchaser's proportionate share of the adjusted tax basis of its assets to fair market value, as reflected in the price paid for the shares, as if the purchaser had directly acquired an interest in UNG's assets.
 The section 754 election is intended to eliminate disparities between a partner's adjusted tax basis in its partnership interest and its share of the adjusted tax bases of the partnership's assets, so that the partner's allocable share of taxable gain or loss on a disposition of an asset will correspond to its share of the appreciation or depreciation in the value of the asset since it acquired its interest.
 Depending on the price paid for shares and the adjusted tax bases of UNG's assets at the time of the purchase, the effect of the section 754 election on a purchaser of shares may be favorable or unfavorable.
 In order to make the appropriate basis adjustments in a cost-effective manner, UNG will use certain simplifying conventions and assumptions.
-It is possible the IRS will successfully assert that the conventions and assumptions applied are improper and require different basis adjustments to be made, which could adversely affect some shareholders.
+It is possible the IRS will successfully assert that the conventions and assumptions applied are improper and require different tax basis adjustments to be made, which could adversely affect some shareholders.